KAHAKAZI/Rename_edited_iOS_images_public/README.md

-# Rename edited iOS images
+# Rename edited iOS images and remove AAE files

 ## About

 ---
+Renaming files:

 iOS saves edited images on the device with the additional letter 'E'.
 The below tools rename all edited images in such a way that the letter 'E' is removed form the filename so all the pictures names are consistent.

+Removing .AAE files:

+Editing pictures in iOS produces additional .AAE files with edition metadata.
+These files can be removed.

 Exemplary use case: